On this page:

 In US — Clove Cigarettes, Indonesia argued there were less trade-restrictive alternatives to the ban on flavoured cigarettes, such as restrictions on advertising and sponsorship and placing greater controls on the sale of products.
 However, the panel found that the ‘alternatives’ identified by Indonesia involved a greater risk of non-fulfilment of the objective of reducing youth smoking compared with the ban, and that Indonesia therefore could not show that they would make an equivalent contribution to the objective at the US’ desired level of protection.
 The panel noted that ‘where an alternative measure would entail a greater risk of non-fulfilment of the objective, it would be difficult to find that it would make an ‘equivalent’ contribution to the achievement of the objective, at the level of protection sought’. [*] The panel also took into account that a ban on flavoured cigarettes was recommended in the WHO FCTC Partial Guidelines on Articles 9 and 10.[*] Additionally, the panel held that many of the alternative measures proposed by Indonesia were either already in place or in the process of being implemented [*] .

-These decisions highlight WTO tribunals' acknowledgement that in a number of regulatory areas (including tobacco control), a responding WTO Member will be able to successfully argue that different types of measures are complementary and operate as part of a suite of measures designed to achieve a particular objective, rather than being alternative measures.
+These decisions highlight that in a number of regulatory areas (including tobacco control), WTO members will take into account, as part of the regulatory context, that measures operate as part of a suite of complementary measures designed to achieve a particular objective.
 This is similar to acknowledgements of the complementary nature of Members’ measures under the GATT health exception.[*]

 Nature and gravity of risk of non-fulfilment of the objective